Health & Wellness

-“Clindamycin is most often prescribed for deep-seated infections,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, explains.
+“Clindamycin is most often prescribed for deep-seated infections,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, explains.
 “It’s often the antibiotic for treating bite-wound infections because it has a broad spectrum of activity and works on anaerobic bacteria.”

 The antibiotic works by preventing harmful bacteria (the kinds that can grow with or without oxygen) from multiplying in wounds, abscesses and bone and dental infections.
 For example, a veterinarian might recommend clindamycin after your pup has a tooth extraction during a dental procedure.

 Your dog’s weight and the infection severity will help their veterinarian determine the best serving size and treatment course for the antibiotic.

 Pups usually take clindamycin for 2 to 3 weeks, but it might be extended for a more severe or resistant infection.
 Set a reminder to give your dog the medication every 12 hours (or whenever your veterinarian recommends).
 If you miss a dose, don’t panic.
 Give it when you remember or at the next scheduled time, but don’t double dose.

 Clindamycin can be administered as a tablet, capsule or liquid.
 Unfortunately, this medication is no sweet treat — your dog is not likely to like its bitter taste, so if you’re giving a tablet or capsule, try hiding it in some peanut butter.